WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * TDD from scratch
 * Project w/o Spring -> Project with Spring

-### ...Later Github...
+### 7. Advanced Persistence with JPA and Spring Data JPA

+### 8. RESTful Services with Spring Boot

+### 9. Concepts of Modern Web Applications Development

+### 10. UI Development and REST Service Consumption with React

+### 11. Advanced Collaboration in Agile Teams: Branching, Forking, Git Workflows

+#### What Students will learn?

 * What is GitHub?
 * How is a user story implemented with Git, GitHub and a workflow?
 * How to deal with conflicts in software development projects?

-### 7. RESTful Services with Spring Boot

-### 8. Concepts of Modern Web Applications Development

-### 9. UI Development and REST Service Clients with React

-### 10. Deploying Applications with Docker, GitLab and Kubernetes
+### 12. Deploying Applications with Docker, GitLab and Kubernetes

-### 11. Advanced Collaboration in Agile Teams: Branching, Forking and Git Workflows

 Introduction in the tool environment (Eclipse, GIT/GitLab, Build-Prozess mit Maven/Gradle)